 Max Depth: 40 meters (131 feet)

-Remember a while ago when we said that once you land in Mactan-Cebu International Airport, you are just 15 minutes away from the nearest dive site.
-Yes, this is literally true since the airport is situated near the coast surrounded with fringing reefs.
+When you land in Mactan-Cebu International Airport, you are just 15 minutes away from the nearest dive site–Marigondon Cave!
 While Mactan Island is dotted with numerous dive sites, we highly suggest you go cave diving in Marigondon.

 Since you are already here in Mactan Island and may want to do a second dive or if you have a dive buddy that does not have a deep diver certification, there are alternative sites that you can visit like the Kon Tiki House Reef.
 Although the site has a vibrant reef system, Kon Tiki House Reef is known for Muck Diving with a maximum depth of only 20 meters (60 feet).
 You and your dive buddy can enjoy macro-photography where you can choose from a wide array of subjects like nudibranch, pipefish and clownfish taking refuge in the gentle swaying of sea anemone tentacles.
 There is even a popular reef resident that has become a superstar of this site: a giant yellow frogfish that loves to display itself on top of artificially deployed structures like the remains of a small aircraft and a dingy boat.